Xirlorm/Odin-admin_dashboard/README.md

 # Odin-admin_dashboard
-An admin dashboard design using only html and css-grid tools to demonstrate the power of grid layouts.
+An admin dashboard design, using only HTML and CSS GRID tools to demonstrate the power of grid layouts.